Matthijs-Vossen/SSE-group3-project1/README.md

 # SSE-group3-project1

+To run the experiments, run 'python experiments.py' inside the src directory.

-requires 'temple.blend' file to exist in the 'data' directory.
+Requires 'temple.blend' file to exist in the 'data' directory.